7 Essential Coach Qualities

 Curious

-Coaches continue to stay curious, even when clients experience strong emotions or realize epiphanies.
-The quality shows in a coach’s skill to dig for a deeper agenda in the TIME model, asking clients to give a name to an empowering perspective or new insight.
-A coach uses Powerful Questions which are short and open-ended (usually start with what, why, or how), and the coach invites the client to do most of the work of uncovering insights in a coaching session.
+Coaches maintain their curiosity, especially when clients navigate intense emotions or have profound realizations.
+This attribute is evident in a coach's ability to delve into a deeper agenda within the TIME model, prompting clients to articulate an empowering perspective or newfound insight.
+Employing Powerful Questions—typically brief and open-ended, often beginning with what, why, or how—a coach encourages the client to take the lead in uncovering insights during a coaching session.

 Skill-check Questions: